Attaching a Volume

 For administrators: The policy in Let users launch compute instances includes the ability to attach/detach existing block volumes.
 The policy in Let volume admins manage block volumes, backups, and volume groups lets the specified group do everything with block volumes and backups, but not launch instances.

 Security Zones ensure that your cloud resources comply with Oracle security principles.
 If any operation on a resource in a security zone compartment violates a policy for that security zone, then the operation is denied.

-All block volumes attached to a Compute instance in a security zone must themselves be in a security zone.
+All block volumes attached to a compute instance in a security zone must be in the same security zone.

-Block volumes in a security zone cannot be attached to a Compute instance that is not in a security zone.
+Block volumes in a security zone cannot be attached to a compute instance that is not in the same security zone.

 - Open the navigation menu and click Compute.
 Under Compute, click Instances.

 In the Instances list, click the instance that you want to attach a volume to.